 Valuations are based on certain assumptions, which are dynamic in nature and vary over time.
-As such company is exposed to various risks as follow -
+As such Group is exposed to various risks as follow -

 - A) Salary increases- Actual salary increases will increase the Plan's liability.
-Increase in salary increase rate assumption in future valuations will also increase the liability. - B) Investment risk If Plan is funded then assets liabilities mismatch & actual investment return on assets lower than the discount rate assumed at the last valuation date can impact the liability - C) Discount rate-Reduction in discount rate in subsequent valuations can increase the plan's liability. - D) Mortality & disability Actual deaths and disability cases proving lower or higher than assumed in the valuation can impact the liabilities. - E) Withdrawals Actual withdrawals proving higher or lower than assumed withdrawals and change of withdrawal rates at subsequent valuations can impact Plan's liability."
+Increase in salary increase rate assumption in future valuations will also increase the liability. - B) Investment risk If Plan is funded then assets liabilities mismatch & actual investment return on assets lower than the discount rate assumed at the last valuation date can impact the liability. - C) Discount rate: Reduction in discount rate in subsequent valuations can increase the plan's liability. - D) Mortality & disability Actual deaths and disability cases proving lower or higher than assumed in the valuation can impact the liabilities.